Benjamin Bubar Sr.: Writing

 He was the author of the first anti-evolution bill submitted to the Maine Legislature.
 A fierce prohibitionist, in 1911 he published a book, The Devil Let Loose in Maine about the problems of alcohol in the State.
 A biographical sketch published by the Maine Legislature said that the book "did much to defeat" repeal of the Maine's prohibition of the sale of alcohol in 1911.

-Politics
+Political career

+Klan

-During the 1920s, Bubar worked with the Ku Klux Klan in Maine and, December 1925, went on a speaking tour of his native Aroostook County coordinated by Klan leader DeForest H. Perkins.
-In 1936, the Bangor Daily News described him as "widely known in Maine as a Ku Klux Klan orator."
+During the 1920s, Bubar worked with the Ku Klux Klan in Maine and, in December 1925, went on a speaking tour of his native Aroostook County coordinated by Klan leader DeForest H. Perkins.
+In March 1929, Bubar introduced U.S. Senator J. Thomas Heflin at a Klan-sponsored meeting in Dexter, Maine.
+In 1936, he was described by the Bangor Daily News as "widely known in Maine as a Ku Klux Klan orator."

-He was a follower of Francis Townsend, a physician who advocated for old age pensions during the Great Depression.
+Electoral politics

 He was elected to the Maine House of Representatives in 1934 as a Republican.
-He served from 1949 to 1952 as a Progressive.
-He ran for governor as an Independent in 1936, finishing in third place of three with 1.89% of the vote.
+In a February 1936 letter to the Lewiston Evening Journal announcing his candidacy for the Republican nomination, Bubar wrote that "all other questions should be set aside until the question of unemployment, poverty, hunger, and the right of every citizen in Maine to live, and raise their families respectfully, is settled."
+He was a proponent of the Townsend Plan, a plan for old age pensions put forth during the Great Depression.
+Bubar described the Townsend Plan as "the only remedy in sight to stabilize business and permanently adjust the present social and industrial conditions."
+He ultimately ran for governor as an Independent, finishing in third place of three with 1.89% of the vote.
 He was elected again to the House in 1950 and 1952.
 In 1951, he was known for making a passionate but ultimately failed plea in favor of an income tax over a sales tax.